AnushkaKohli/Learning-Prisma/Readme.md

     Whenever you update your Prisma schema, you will have to update your database schema using either `prisma migrate dev` or `prisma db push`.
 This will keep your database schema in sync with your Prisma schema.
 The commands will also regenerate Prisma Client.

-    This can also be done by manually regenerating the client each time using `npx prisma generate`.
+    Regenerating the client each time using `npx prisma generate`.
 It goes through all the steps of generating based on whatever provider we want (prisma-client-js - deafult).
+The prisma generate command reads your Prisma schema and updates the generated Prisma Client library inside node_modules/@prisma/client.

 7. Create your `script.ts` file and add the following to access prisma client in node.js

     ```ts
     import { PrismaClient } from '@prisma/client'
     const prisma = new PrismaClient()
+    ```

+    To log all queries that Prisma Client sends to the database, you can pass a log array

+    ```ts
+    const prisma = new PrismaClient({ log: ["query"] });
     ```

 8. To run scripts automatically using nodemon, add the following scripts to your `package.json`: